wmde/software.wikimedia.de/README.md

 The website uses the [Silex](silex.sensiolabs.org/) PHP micro-framework.

+## Development

+Requires PHP 7.0+

-For developing, you can simply run `php -S 0:8000` in `web`.
+For running the application, run `php -S 0:8000` in `web`.
 No need to have a real server set up.

+There are a few smoke tests that can be run with `vendor/bin/phpunit`